NHOrus/srwq-compilation/episode-33.md

 "Axel!
 Are you alright??"

-"....You sound like a very pretty young lady.
+"...You sound like a very pretty young lady.
 What's your name?"

 "Eh...
 Lamia, Lamia Loveless."